Wendy’s (NASDAQ:WEN) Releases FY 2022 Earnings Guidance

-Wendy’s (NASDAQ:WEN – Get Rating) last posted its earnings results on Tuesday, March 1st.
-The restaurant operator reported $0.16 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.01.
-Wendy’s had a net margin of 10.56% and a return on equity of 35.44%.
-The business had revenue of $473.20 million for the quarter, compared to analysts’ expectations of $459.89 million.
-During the same quarter in the prior year, the business earned $0.17 EPS.
-The business’s revenue for the quarter was down .2% compared to the same quarter last year.
-Sell-side analysts predict that Wendy’s will post 0.89 EPS for the current fiscal year.
+Several analysts recently weighed in on the company.
+Wedbush restated an outperform rating on shares of Wendy’s in a research note on Wednesday, March 2nd.
+Stephens upped their price target on Wendy’s from $27.00 to $29.00 and gave the stock an overweight rating in a research note on Wednesday, January 5th.
+Bank of America initiated coverage on Wendy’s in a research report on Tuesday, January 11th.
+They issued an underperform rating on the stock.
+Finally, Evercore ISI reaffirmed a buy rating and issued a $27.00 price objective on shares of Wendy’s in a research report on Friday, February 25th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and eleven have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $27.78.

-A number of brokerages have weighed in on WEN.
-Stephens boosted their target price on shares of Wendy’s from $27.00 to $29.00 and gave the company an overweight rating in a research note on Wednesday, January 5th.
-Argus downgraded Wendy’s from a buy rating to a hold rating in a report on Tuesday, November 16th.
-Royal Bank of Canada cut their price target on Wendy’s from $26.00 to $24.00 and set a sector perform rating for the company in a research note on Thursday, November 11th.
-Evercore ISI reiterated a buy rating and issued a $27.00 price objective on shares of Wendy’s in a research note on Friday, February 25th.
-Finally, Bank of America initiated coverage on shares of Wendy’s in a research report on Tuesday, January 11th.
-They set an underperform rating for the company.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $27.78.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
+Stockholders of record on Monday, March 7th were given a dividend of $0.125 per share.
+This is a positive change from Wendy’s’s previous quarterly dividend of $0.12.
+The ex-dividend date of this dividend was Friday, March 4th.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 2.30%.
+Wendy’s’s dividend payout ratio (DPR) is presently 56.18%.

-Several institutional investors have recently made changes to their positions in WEN.
-Kingsview Wealth Management LLC bought a new stake in shares of Wendy’s during the fourth quarter valued at approximately $915,000.
-Parametric Portfolio Associates LLC increased its holdings in Wendy’s by 3.0% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 361,969 shares of the restaurant operator’s stock valued at $8,633,000 after acquiring an additional 10,711 shares during the last quarter.
-Amalgamated Bank grew its position in shares of Wendy’s by 4.2% during the fourth quarter.
-Amalgamated Bank now owns 132,383 shares of the restaurant operator’s stock valued at $3,157,000 after purchasing an additional 5,335 shares in the last quarter.
-HB Wealth Management LLC purchased a new position in shares of Wendy’s in the 4th quarter worth $272,000.
-Finally, Advisors Asset Management Inc. increased its holdings in shares of Wendy’s by 23.7% in the 4th quarter.
-Advisors Asset Management Inc. now owns 15,061 shares of the restaurant operator’s stock worth $359,000 after buying an additional 2,883 shares during the last quarter.
-Institutional investors and hedge funds own 70.20% of the company’s stock.
+Institutional investors have recently modified their holdings of the company.
+Canada Pension Plan Investment Board purchased a new position in shares of Wendy’s during the fourth quarter valued at about $66,000.
+HB Wealth Management LLC bought a new position in shares of Wendy’s in the 4th quarter valued at about $272,000.
+D. E. Shaw & Co.
+Inc. bought a new position in shares of Wendy’s in the 4th quarter valued at about $296,000.
+Advisors Asset Management Inc. lifted its holdings in shares of Wendy’s by 23.7% in the 4th quarter.
+Advisors Asset Management Inc. now owns 15,061 shares of the restaurant operator’s stock valued at $359,000 after acquiring an additional 2,883 shares during the last quarter.
+Finally, BNP Paribas Arbitrage SA lifted its holdings in shares of Wendy’s by 3.6% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 18,237 shares of the restaurant operator’s stock valued at $395,000 after acquiring an additional 641 shares during the last quarter.
+Hedge funds and other institutional investors own 70.20% of the company’s stock.

 About Wendy’s (Get Rating)